How is it that Elon Musk is able to balance full-time gigs as the CEO of both Tesla and SpaceX?

-By reorienting your team around high-intensity bursts of coordinated effort, you can consolidate work that would otherwise take weeks to complete.
+If you’re a project manager or team leader, think about reorienting your team around high-intensity bursts of coordinated effort.
+You’ll consolidate work that would otherwise take weeks to complete.

 The main reason for this is “Context Switching”, which basically just means that when you’ve been working on a problem all day it’s easy to know what needs to get done and why.

 However, if you’re revisiting something after a few days (or weeks), it takes time for you to get back up to the same “cruising speed” you were previously enjoying.